Jake Rutledge and the Guy with Bad Timing - Part Four

 I must have fallen asleep.
 When I woke it was a little passed 6 am and still dark.
 Everything was silent, and no one was with me in the storm shelter.
 The whole room was calm, and I wondered if I passed out drunk and dreamed the whole thing.

 Dead?
-This wasn’t happening!
-I lost chance at finding out about what he’d been up to and most importantly, what was going on with the weather, the air force, and my brother.
-I hadn’t been too close to the family since I ran off, but still this was a bit much.
-Family reunions are not supposed to end in a tragic death.
+What the hell?
+I lost chance at finding out what he had been up to and what the hell was going on with the weather, the Air Force, and my brother.
+The family and I stopped being close when I ran off, but still this was much.
+Family reunions don’t end in death.

-I replaced the blanket and stared at the room.
-I was as dark and empty as I felt.
+I replaced the blanket and stared across the room.
+It was as dark and empty as I felt.

 “What the hell is going on?”
-I shouted as I climbed the storm shelter stairs.
-A somber group watched me emerge from the basement.
+I demanded as I climbed the storm shelter stairs.
+A somber group scrutinized me as I emerged from the basement.

-“The storm didn’t blow us away,” said Sally.
-“And the weatherman died.”
+“The storm didn’t blow us away,” Sally reported.
+“And, we think that guy died.”

 Her comment took me aback because it felt so cold.
-No one knew he was my brother.
+No one knew the guy was my brother.
 Still, I expected some sympathy.